jycybersec/SIEM-ELASTIC/README.md

     - We'll use index patterns such as `logs-*`, `filebeat-*`, and `packetbeat-*` to ensure comprehensive coverage of relevant logs and data sources.

   - Specify the **query** to match the suspicious activity:
-    - For **Excessive Login Failures**, the query is `event.type:authentication_failure` to detect failed login attempts.
+    - For **Excessive Login Failures**, the query is `event.code : "4625"` to detect failed login attempts.
     - For **Unusual Network Traffic**, the query is `network.direction:outbound and not network.ip:internal` to identify outbound traffic to external IPs.
     - For **Suspicious File Execution**, the query is `event.action:process_start and file.path:(/tmp/* or /dev/shm/*)` to detect process starts from uncommon directories.